 The world is a messy place.
 Global warming, habitat loss, pollution and overpopulation are destroying the planet.
-We have corruption at every level of government.
+Our corporations are run by greed, and we have corruption at every level of government.
 It seems we are constantly bombarded by signs telling us we are not good enough and pushing us to buy more.
-Our world is in a perpetual trance of war, and there are countless instances of needless suffering.
+Our world is in a perpetual trance of war, and we are inundated with human-caused suffering at every turn.

 And there is no perfect solution to make it all go away or to absolve us of this.
 This doesn’t mean we don’t try.
 We should still work to end suffering and to live life in a way that is in harmony with our values.
 But forming an identity from this weakens our effectiveness.
 It actually pushes the world away as we run into the safety of our labels and self-identifications.